When Compliant Buildings Become Public News

 It exists to help you see patterns of impact across sectors, the kind of impacts that create reputational exposure even when compliance activity is in place.

-Map of the United Kingdom and Ireland, with numerous colored pin markers indicating various locations.
+Map of the United Kingdom and Ireland with many colored location pins clustered across England and Scotland

 Every example on this map began as a “manageable water issue”.